-UGL utilises In Vehicle Monitoring Systems (IVMS) vehicle tracking system software to ensure compliance with project requirements, safety regulations, as well as for monitoring the movement and locations of vehicle assets while in route and in remote job locations.
+UGL utilises In Vehicle Monitoring Systems (IVMS) vehicle tracking system software to ensure compliance with project requirements, safety regulations, as well as for monitoring the movement and locations of all vehicle assets (including HVs).
 The IVMS vehicle monitoring systems enables UGL to actively manage and monitor our fleet by recording data utilising tracking devices.
 IVMS vehicle tracking systems use hardware and software that tracks and collects data during the vehicle's operation so that managers and stakeholders can actively manage and monitor fleet vehicles and drivers to ensure optimal performance, as well as strict safety compliance using vehicle speed monitoring devices.
 All UGL Project vehicles and Sub-Contractor vehicles will be required to have IVMS units fitted, with records available on request either routinely or following and incident.